 The appraisal instructions require that the appraisal report state whether the proposed project would consist of for-sale or rental product.
 There is in fact no existing development proposal of anything like the base level scenario.
-If such a project were proposed, which we believe would be unlikely, the development could be marketed either as rental product or as for-sale condominium product.
-The actual development proposal for the subject site is for rental product.
+If such a project were proposed, which we believe would be unlikely, the development could be marketed either as rental product or as for-sale product, or some combination of those.
+The actual development proposal for the subject site would consist entirely of rental product.